wsinned/take-note/README.md

 **Create, organise and open notes in your favourite editor.**

 I like having a quick, reliable and repeatable way of taking notes.
-If I have to open an editor, nvigate to the correct file, or create one in the correct place when it doesn't exist, then I find that I end up taking notes in random places.
-With Take Note, I have a few simple aliases set up so that typing thisWeek in my shell gets me to the right place in my DropBox with a new file if needed, created from a template so that eveything is consistent.
+If I have to open an editor, navigate to the correct file, or create one in the correct place when it doesn't exist, then I find that I end up taking notes in random places.
+With Take Note, I have a few simple aliases set up so that typing thisWeek in my shell gets me to the right place in my DropBox with a new file, created from a template so that eveything is consistent, if needed.
 This really scratches my itch.
 If it works for you great!
 If not, create your own solution.

 ## Features